dyluc/dyluc.github.io/README.md

 My posts are quite infrequent, but I try to put a lot of research and detail into each, so if you like anything you read or have additional questions, please feel free to reach out, I'd love to connect!

-You'll find my socials in the footer.
+You'll find my socials above.